 Filled with fall flavors and dotted with chocolate, this Low FODMAP Pumpkin Bread with Chocolate Chips is perfect for a FODMAP-friendly sweet treat!

 - 2 cups Bob’s Red Mill Gluten-Free 1:1 Baking Flour

 - 1 tsp. baking soda

 - 1 tsp. baking powder

 - ½ cup extra light tasting olive oil (or canola oil)

 - 1 cup canned pumpkin

-- ¾ cup low FODMAP chocolate chips, divided (I like Enjoy Life mini chocolate chips)
+- ½ cup low FODMAP chocolate chips, divided (I like Enjoy Life mini chocolate chips)

-- In a large bowl, whisk together maple syrup, olive oil and eggs.
+- In a large bowl, whisk together browns sugar, olive oil, and eggs.
 Gradually add the dry mixture to the wet mixture, beating well.
 Add water and pumpkin puree and beat well.
-Fold in ½ cup chocolate chips and pour batter into prepared loaf pan.
-Sprinkle with remaining ¼ cup chocolate chips.
+The batter will be thick.
+Fold in ⅓ cup chocolate chips and pour batter into prepared loaf pan.
+Sprinkle with remaining chocolate chips.

 - Bake for 50 minutes or until a toothpick inserted in the middle comes out clean.
-Remove from pan and let cool for 15 minutes before removing from pan and allowing to cool completely.
+Remove from oven and let cool for 15 minutes before removing from pan and allowing to cool completely.
 Slice and serve.